bbbaiqian/bbbaiqian.github.io/CS4240_project.md

-## Reproducibility Project
+## CS4240 Reproducibility Project

-### Markdown
+### *Between-class Learning for Image Classification*

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+In this project, we reproduce a learning method for image classification called between-class learning (BC learning).

 ```markdown
 Syntax highlighted code block